PoisotLab/ms_networkary_classifiers/README.md

 and training set imbalance [@fig:biasrocpr], it should be used as a measure of model performance over the ROC-AUC.
 This is not to say that ROC-AUC should be discarded (in fact, a low ROC-AUC is a sign of an issue with the model), but that its interpretation should be guided by the PR-AUC value.
-This again echoes recommendations from other fields [@Saito2015PrePlo].
+Specifically, a high ROC-AUC is not informative, as it can be associated to a low PR-AUC (see *e.g.* Random Forest in @tbl:comparison) This again echoes recommendations from other fields [@Saito2015PrePlo; @Jeni2013FacImb].

-Thirdly, regardless of network connectance *or* measure to evaluate the model performance, as long as the network connectance is larger than $\approx 0.1$, artificially balancing the training set to have equiprevalence will give the best possible results.
-This was true for all models.
+Thirdly, regardless of network connectance, maximizing informedness required a training set bias of about 0.5, and maximizing the MCC required a training set bias of 0.7 and more.
+This has an important consequence in ecological networks, for which the pool of positive cases (interactions) to draw from is typically
+small: the most parsimonious measure (*i.e.* the one requiring to discard the least amount of information to train the model) will give the best validation potential, and is probably the informedness [maximizing informedness is the generally accepted default for imbalanced classification;
+@Schisterman2005OptCut].

-Finally, it is noteworthy that the ensemble model was systematically better than the component models; even when poor models were included (Random Forest and Decision Tree), the ensemble was able to leverage the different biases expressed by the models to make an overall more accurate prediction.
+Finally, it is noteworthy that the ensemble model was systematically better than the component models; even when the models were individually far form perfect, the ensemble was able to leverage the different biases expressed by the models to make an overall more accurate prediction.
 We do not expect that ensembles will *always* be better than single models.
-In a recent multi-model comparison, @Becker2021OptPre found that the ensemble was *not* the best model.
+In a recent multi-model comparison,
+@Becker2021OptPre found that the ensemble was *not* the best model.
 There is no general conclusion to draw from this besides reinforcing the need to be pragmatic about which models should be included in the ensemble, or whether to use an ensemble at all.
 In a sense, the surprising peformance of the ensemble model should form the basis of the last recommendation: optimal training set bias and its interaction with connectance and binary classifier is, in a sense, an hyperparameter that should be assessed.
 The distribution of results in